omega-gg/turbopixel/README.md

 <a href="https://omega.gg/turbopixel"><img src="dist/screens/turbopixel.png" alt="turbopixel" width="512px"></a>
 ---

-turbopixel is a [Sky-runtime](https://omega.gg/Sky-runtime) image generator that runs locally using state-of-the-art generative models.
-It aims to provide efficient and accessible image generation while operating entirely offline with no censorship, tracking or data collection.
+turbopixel is a [Sky-runtime](https://omega.gg/Sky-runtime) generative image compositor that runs locally using state-of-the-art models.
+It aims to provide efficient generation and accessible image composition while operating entirely offline with no censorship, tracking or data collection.
+There is no brush or pixel editing: a picture is built out of generated layers, their masks, opacity and the order they are stacked in.
 It is optimized to run on modern laptops - with or without a dedicated GPU - delivering high-quality results while maintaining reasonable generation speeds.

 - [User manual](MANUAL.md)
 - [Bash scripts](bash/README.md)